uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   CaaS Platform requires a "Management Node" to deploy itself.
 Uyuni/SUSE Manager will offer to elect as Management Node:

   - The Uyuni/SUSE Manager itself.
-In this case, SUSE Manager does not obviously need to manage itself by installing `salt-minion` and will just apply the Management Node state.
+In this case, SUSE Manager does not need to manage itself by installing `salt-minion` and will just apply the Management Node state.
 It doesn't require an extra management node for CaaSP (save resources and time) and `skuba` can be installed inside on top of a regular SLE15 SP1 (it is not going to cause any interference with the stack used by SUSE Manager).

   - A node deployed for this particular purpose (must run SUSE Linux Enterprise 15 SP1).
 Provided that the machine is a minion (Salt-only feature) and is running the correct OS (checked via grains), we can introduce a new entitlement ("Add-On System type") to entitle an existing machine as a Management Node.
   - An ephemeral container